ES-Merging: Biological MLLM Merging via Embedding Space Signals: Experimental Results

-We visualize the layer-wise merging coefficients in Fig.~\ref{fig:layer_coeff} and the element-wise merging coefficients in Fig.~\ref{fig:coef_qkvo} of Appendix.
+\paragraph{Merging Coefficient Analysis} We further visualize the layer-wise merging coefficients in Fig.~\ref{fig:layer_coeff} and the element-wise merging coefficients in Fig.~\ref{fig:coef_qkvo} of Appendix.
 The coefficients are distinctly distributed across different MLLMs, showing that modality-specific knowledge is not incorporated uniformly throughout the model.
 Additionally, we observe that even when the layer-wise coefficient is high (e.g., the third layer of the molecule LLM), the element-wise merging coefficients within that layer vary substantially, as shown in Fig.~\ref{fig:mol_element_coeff_layer3}.
-This result indicates that modality specialization emerges at multiple levels of granularity: only a few parameter elements within important layers are primarily salient for modality specialization.
+This within-layer heterogeneity indicates that a high layer-wise coefficient alone does not imply that all parameters in the layer should be merged with the same strength.
+Instead, ES-Merging assigns larger weights only to the parameter elements that are more sensitive to modality-specific representation shifts, preventing irrelevant or weakly specialized parameters from being over-emphasized.
+Therefore, modality specialization emerges at multiple levels of granularity: only a few parameter elements within important layers are primarily salient for modality specialization.
 Therefore, combining layer-wise global coefficients with element-wise local coefficients leads to the complementary merging of different granularities, achieving an accurate and robust merging of different modalities.